porta76/Powershell/README.md

 # Powershell

 ## Nice to know about BC-containers
-Default serverinstance when creating containers using the Cosmo BAckend is BC
+Default serverinstance when creating containers using the Cosmo backend is "BC"